chapter four

 - Using AI assistants to investigate large log files

-- Avoiding issues caused by logs
+- Avoiding problems caused by logs

 Figure 4.1 Sailors store events in logs that they can use to determine their route or analyze the crew’s response to a given event.
-In the same way, apps store log messages so that developers can later analyze a potential issue or discover breaches in the app.
+In the same way, apps store log messages so that developers can later analyze a potential problem or discover breaches in the app.